deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Ava didn't answer.
 Instead, she impaled the juice pouch with a straw and drained it.

-"...What were you talking to Sara about, anyway?"
+"…What were you talking to Sara about, anyway?"
 Adam asked her once she'd finished.

 Ava glanced at him, then down at her bare feet.
 "You know what's really stupid?"
 She asked.
-“Like, really, **really,** *'what-the-fuck-is-wrong-with-me'* stupid?”
+"Like, really, **really,** *'what-the-fuck-is-wrong-with-me'* stupid?"

 She looked at him again.
 "You explained everything *perfectly* yesterday.
 You put it totally into perspective.
 I *get* it, I get just how badly I fucked up, and **still** there's this bitch voice in the back of my head that wants me to believe… that's trying to tell me I did nothing wrong."
 She looked out over the lake.
-“I was trying to get rid of it.”
+"I was trying to get rid of it."

 "By talking to Sara?"